dwjohnston/blacksheepcode/src/agnostic_state_managment_in_react.md

 ```

-## Part 3- Removing the state management to a hook
+## Part 3- Extracting the state management to a hook

-All of the logic that determines the state (eg making the API call) should be removed to a hook.
+All of the logic that determines the state (eg making the API call) should be pulled out to a hook.
 The way the parent component becomes aware of those values, is via the hook